gtesterman/WindowsServerHomeLab/README.md

 <br />
 <br />
 - Install Active Directory Domain Services, DHCP, and DNS <br />
+- Create the domain name for your network <br />
 - Restart may be required
 <br />
 <p align="center">